flintinatux/puddles/README.md

 Notice anything missing?
 There is no `dispatch` function!
 The `setName` action creator attached to the `input` event is composed with the `dispatch` function internally.

 Impressed?
-Then read the [full documentation](https://github.com/flintinatux/puddles/blob/master/docs/API.md) to learn more.
+Read the [full documentation](https://github.com/flintinatux/puddles/blob/master/docs/API.md) to learn more.